 - The words used to describe care will be easily understood, positive and not create or compound stigma.

-- There will be no stigma for care experienced children and young people in care because Scotland will understand why our children need care.
+- There will be no stigma for infants, children and young people in care because Scotland will understand why our children need care.